 Beginning the investigation and water test

 The next step is to prepare the interior to minimize any further damage and document the affected area in its existing "before test" condition using digital and thermal photographs accompanied by a brief description.
+Setting up your before test scans with a thermal camera like the Fluke TiS120+ Thermal Imaging Camera is a simplified process.
+Because the camera can not only take thermal images, but can take photos and voice notes to accompany them, so all of the information you need before, during, and after your test can be organized and stored together.

-To reintroduce water to an affected area, always start at the bottom and work your way up, unless evidence from the preliminary investigation shows moisture coming from above (i.e. the roof and ceiling are the affected areas).
+To reintroduce water to an affected area, always start at the bottom and work your way up, unless evidence from the preliminary investigation shows moisture coming from above (e.g., the roof and ceiling are the affected areas).

-Always document the start and stop times and move the water to each new location in eight to ten minute increments.
+Always document the start and stop times and move the water to each new location in eight-to-ten-minute increments.
 You should not have to exceed 30 to 45 minutes of water testing on one specific area.

 Weather watching for success